AliSoftware/OHHTTPStubs/README.md

 ## How it works

-`OHHTTPStubs` is aimed to be very simple to use.
-It uses block to intercept outgoing requests and allow you to return your own data instead.
+Using `OHHTTPStubs` is as simple as calling `stubRequestsPassingTest:withStubResponse:` to tell which requests you want to stub and what data you want to respond with.
-Simply call `stubRequestsPassingTest:withStubResponse:` to install your define stub responses and when to stub them.

-Then for every request sent, whatever the framework used (`NSURLConnection`, [`AFNetworking`](https://github.com/AFNetworking/AFNetworking/), …):
+For every request sent to the network, whatever the framework used (`NSURLConnection`, [`AFNetworking`](https://github.com/AFNetworking/AFNetworking/), …):

 * The block passed as first argument of `stubRequestsPassingTest:withStubResponse:` will be called to check if we need to stub this request.
-* If this block returned anything that evaluates to YES, the block passed as second argument will be called to let you return an `OHHTTPStubsResponse` object, describing the fake response to return.
+* If the return value of this block is YES, the block passed as second argument will be called to let you return an `OHHTTPStubsResponse` object, describing the fake response to return.

 _(In practice, it uses the URL Loading System of Cocoa and a custom `NSURLProtocol` to intercept the requests and stub them)_